Start Free Trial

 10. Only show one product in a picture

-Using 1 product in a picture at a time
+Only show one product in a picture

 It might be tempting to show more of your catalog in your product pictures but you must stick to capturing only one item per photo.
 This will let viewers know the exact item you’re selling in that listing.
 An exception would be when the item has multiple parts/pieces.